 The most embarrassing accidental movie leaks in cinematic history

-Sony Pictures dropped the ball yesterday – instead of uploading the trailer for its new film Khali the Killer, it just went ahead and uploaded the whole darned film!
+Sony Pictures dropped the ball last July – instead of uploading the trailer for its film Khali the Killer, it just went ahead and uploaded the whole darned film!
 That’s right, the full one hour and thirty minutes of it.
-Perhaps even more shocking is that Sony took over six hours to fix its mistake and remove the upload, which as you’d imagine gave the internet more than enough time to clock up over 11,000 views.
+Perhaps even more shocking was that Sony took over six hours to fix its mistake and remove the upload, which as you’d imagine gave the internet more than enough time to clock up over 11,000 views.
 Yikes!
-As Sony looks for someone to fire, let’s take a look at some of the other times companies have dropped the ball and leaked their own films.
+Let’s take a look at some of the other times companies have dropped the ball and leaked their own films.

 In 2017, Mark Ruffalo (Zodiac) accidentally streamed the first ten minutes of audio from the superhero film while watching a preview of it in the cinema and leaving his Instagram livestream on.
 Despite messages from fans, Ruffalo was a good cinemagoer and had his phone on silent until eventually noticing and stopping the stream.
 Whoopsie!